Acousmodules

 You create sound installations, multiphonic live electronic or acousmatic, and any sound creation in which the loudspeakers space is a constituent in its own right ?

-In this cases they are really made for you ;-)
+In this cases they are all really made for you ;-)

 More precisely...